Integral2u/JigSawDotNet/README.md

 public int GetHash() => _getHash();
 ```

 Both approaches carry overhead on **every single call**.
-The branch or delegate indirection can never be eliminated by the JIT because the choice is expressed as a runtime condition that could theoretically change.
+The branch or delegate indirection can never be eliminated by the JIT because the choice is expressed as a runtime condition, even when that condition is effectively fixed for the lifetime of the process.

-The deeper problem is that the *choice* is almost always made **once** — at construction time, config load, or startup — but the cost is paid on every hot-path invocation.

 ---